Q. What kind of shelter is Bridges at Kraemer Place?

 2. Proof of Up-to-Date Pet License (for dogs) in the County of Orange

-Q. What am I responsible for with my Service Animal or Companion Animal?
+Q. What am I responsible for with my animal?

-A. Any client with a Service or Companion Animal is responsible for the general well-being of that animal.
-The client is expected to supervise the animal at all times.
-Also, the client is solely responsible for the feeding, grooming, veterinary care and toileting for the animal.
+A. Any guest with an animal is responsible for the general well-being of that animal.
+The guest is expected to supervise the animal at all times.
+Also, the guest is solely responsible for the feeding, grooming, veterinary care and toileting for the animal.
 Mercy House Staff may not supervise or otherwise care for a client’s animal.
 The animal must be controlled at all times.
 If the animal proves to be a public nuisance or pose a threat to the general public, the animal may be excluded.
-If an animal is excluded from the shelter, the client may continue services as the shelter after he/she has found alternate housing for the animal.
+If an animal is excluded from the shelter, the guest may continue services at the shelter after he/she has found alternate housing for the animal.

 REGARDING CHILDREN AND YOUTH (UNDER 18 YEARS OF AGE)